statz-project/docs/tutorials/chi_fisher.md

 This tutorial explains how to perform **association tests between two categorical variables** in Stat-z, using the functions:

-- `window.Utils.summarize_q_q` → generates contingency tables with percentages.
+- `window.Statz.summarize_q_q` → generates contingency tables with percentages.
-- `window.Utils.computePValueQxQ` → calculates the p-value (Chi-square or Fisher, depending on the case).
+- `window.Statz.computePValueQxQ` → calculates the p-value (Chi-square or Fisher, depending on the case).

 ---